-We’ve already raised 75% of the funds needed to offer families the spaces they need for privacy, rest and reflection in our Neonatal Intensive Care Unit.
-(NICU).
+We’ve already raised 75% of the funds needed to offer families the spaces they need for privacy, rest and reflection in our Neonatal Intensive Care Unit (NICU).
 Will you help us finish the job by making a donation today?

-This Christmas, with your support, we can raise the final $50,000 needed to start these important works in the New Year.
+With your support, we can raise the final $50,000 needed to start these important works in the New Year.

 Above; Kristie, her mother Mary (left) and baby Lily.

 “Our time in NICU is a sad memory because we lost Lily.
 But at the same time it is also a loving memory because we were all made to feel safe and comfortable.